Doug Flutie: CFL playoff statistics

+Grey Cup statistics

 Broadcasting career

-After retirement from the NFL, Flutie took a commentating job calling college football with ESPN and ABC from 2006 until 2008.
+After retirement from the NFL, Flutie took a commentating job calling college football for ESPN and ABC from 2006 until 2008.

 Drawing on his USFL experience, Flutie served as an analyst for United Football League games for Versus in 2010.

 Flutie served as a studio and pre-game analyst for Notre Dame Football on NBC from 2011 through 2013, then served as the lead analyst from 2014 through 2019.

 Dancing with the Stars

 On March 8, 2016, Flutie was announced as one of the celebrities who would compete on season 22 of Dancing with the Stars.
 He was partnered with professional dancer Karina Smirnoff.
 On April 25, 2016, Flutie and Smirnoff were eliminated, finishing in ninth place.

 Doug Flutie's Maximum Football Video Game

 On November 20, 2018, a partnership deal was announced between Flutie and the Maximum Football video game (Canuck Play/Spear Interactive).
 Future iterations of the game will be rebranded as Doug Flutie's Maximum Football and feature Flutie's likeness.
 The game released on the PS4 and Xbox One in the Fall of 2019.
 On February 4, 2020, the game was available to purchase as a physical copy.
-The game had 29 players at its all time peak, according to SteamDB.